Construction Law Survival Manual

 The most important, quickest and cheapest non-litigation alternative is to simply communicate with and negotiate a resolution with the other parties involved.
 The best lawyer will work his way out of a job by helping to fashion a resolution short of litigation or arbitration.
 Clients certainly benefit from such a resolution.
 It is surprising, however, how many construction clients will appear with instructions to their lawyer to commence litigation, ready to go to battle, when communication and negotiation can successfully obtain a better resolution.
 Your ability to communicate with thorough documentation and a clear, well-reasoned position will dramatically increase the chances of a favorable resolution without litigation.

-Administrative claims are an effective and often required forum for government procurement contract disputes.1 Many counties also are permitted to create their own administrative appeals procedure in their county code.2
+Administrative claims are an effective and often required forum for government procurement contract disputes.
+Many counties are also permitted to create their own administrative appeals procedure in their county code.

-A contractor or lawyer considering any monetary claim against a government owner must be sure to follow the procedures for making an administrative claim before resorting to litigation.3 Courts have held that administrative claims are a condition precedent to the right to litigate.4
+A contractor or lawyer considering any monetary claim against a government owner must be sure to follow the procedures for making an administrative claim before resorting to litigation.
+Courts have held that administrative claims are a condition precedent to the right to litigate.

 In mediation, both parties agree to air their differences and their evidence before an impartial mediator.
 The mediator will usually take a very limited position as to the correctness of each party’s position and instead will focus primarily on getting each party to compromise.
 Neither side can be forced to accept the mediator’s recommendation.